Director of Integration, Girl Scouts of Northeastern New York

 Sage College, 2007

-Master’s degree, Organizational Management, The Sage Colleges School of Management,
+Master’s degree, Organization Management, The Sage Colleges School of Management,

 The same qualities that attracted Mercedes Reyes to Sage as an undergraduate – attentive faculty and a low faculty/student ratio -- made Sage’s graduate School of Management first on her list when she was ready to pursue her master’s degree.
 “A year after I received my bachelor’s degree, I called Eileen Brownell, my undergraduate advisor, to ask for a graduate school recommendation.
 Later, Dan Robeson, dean of the School of Management, contacted me to see if I had any questions.
 At any other school, it could have been, ‘Mercedes who?’”